LunjunZhang/world-model-as-a-graph/README.md

 ![image info](./figures/l3p.png)

-Model-based RL agents today plans using step-by-step virtual rollouts in a learned dynamics model.
+Model-based RL agents today plan using step-by-step virtual rollouts in a learned dynamics model.
 This type of world model quickly diverges from reality as the planning horizon increases.
 Humans, however, can do planning by **analyzing the structure of a problem in the large** and **decomposing it into simpler sub-problems**.